rickyowens321/getting_started_with_ESP32/README.md

     + `gpio_set_direction`: This function sets the direction (input or output) of a specified GPIO.
 Here, it's used to set the built-in LED's GPIO as an output.
     + An infinite while loop is used to keep toggling the LED's state:
         + `gpio_set_level`: Sets the level (high or low) of a specified GPIO.
 A high level turns the LED on, and a low level turns it off.
-        + `ets_delay_us`: Introduces a delay in microseconds.
-In this example, it delays for 1,000,000 microseconds (or 1 second) between toggling the LED's state.
+        + `vTaskDelay`: Introduces a delay in microseconds. portTICK_PERIOD_MS is a macro that gives the number of ticks per millisecond, making it easier to specify delay times in terms of milliseconds.between toggling the LED's state.

 ## Building and Running
 + Navigate to the project directory.